Creating a ‘catalyst’ for greater maternal health with data and early intervention

 Behind the scenes, a unique partnership powered by UnitedHealthcare Catalyst™ set the stage for these types of improved outcomes and wraparound support.
 In this effort, UnitedHealthcare Community Plan of Missouri, Samuel U. Rodgers Health Center and Northland Health Care Access work together in order to reduce disparities and improve maternal health outcomes to underserved communities in the area.

 UnitedHealthcare Catalyst is a data-driven approach that looks at how health interventions would be most impactful in a community, and then brings together community-based organizations to drive interventions to meet the health needs of a community.
-In Kansas City, maternal health conditions are problematic, with a troubling rate of preterm births at 10.9%.
-The state also earned a “D” in the latest March of Dimes report card.
+In Jackson County, 1 in 9 babies are born with a low birthweight.
+Between 2020 and 2022, the rate of infants born with a low birthweight in Jackson increased more than 15%.
+Community insights suggest lack of insurance coverage, limited or no use of pre- and post-natal care, and reduced availability of resources (like nutritious food and transportation) add challenges to having a healthy pregnancy.
+The county also earned a “F” in the latest March of Dimes Report Card.

-• Educating members on the importance of pre- and post-natal care and well child visits, and encouraging patients’ pre- and post-natal care and well child visits with a provider of their choice
+• Educating members on the importance of pre- and post-natal care, well child visits, and additional resources available for accessing care

-• Identifying social needs within care plans and making connections to community partners for access to transportation, healthy food, housing and utility assistance, and more
+• Screening for and identifying social needs and making referrals to community partners for access to transportation, housing, healthy food and other health related social need resources

 Advocating for mother and baby